SharePoint/sp-dev-docs/docs/general-development/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint.md

 8. Replace the markup inside the content placeholder that has **id="PlaceHolderMain"** with the markup that you want to use in the page layout.

-9. To configure and copy the HTML for the Content Search Snippet and any other snippets you want to add to the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint 2013 Design Manager snippets](sharepoint-design-manager-snippets.md).
+9. To configure and copy the HTML for the Content Search Snippet and any other snippets you want to add to the page, follow step 1 through step 11 in the "Insert a snippet from the Snippet Gallery" section of  [SharePoint Design Manager snippets](sharepoint-design-manager-snippets.md).

     > **Note:**
       > When you add the Content Search Snippet to the page layout, be sure to change the query to use the result source that was created when you connected the publishing site to a catalog.
-For more information, see  [Configure result sources for web content management in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj715262.aspx).
+For more information, see  [Configure result sources for web content management in SharePoint](http://technet.microsoft.com/en-us/library/jj715262.aspx).
 10. Make any other required changes to the markup, and then save the file.

-11. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint 2013](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.
+11. Follow step 9 through step 11 in the "Create a page layout" section of  [How to: Create a page layout in SharePoint](how-to-create-a-page-layout-in-sharepoint.md) to check the status of the file, preview the page layout, and fix any errors.